Klemsy - Fotolia

 4. Become a master of conflict resolution

-This SMART goal for a QA analyst is another one that isn't easy to measure, but it is nonetheless important for career success.
+This SMART goal for a QA analyst is another one that isn't easy to measure but is nonetheless important for career success.

-A QA analyst's job is ultimately to find problems with the company's product -- ideally, before users do.
+A QA analyst's job is to find problems with the company's product -- ideally, before users do.
 Thus, the tester is often the bearer of bad news.
 Sometimes developers let out a sigh of relief when testers catch a bug before code moves into production.
-But there are also tussles between testers and developers, the latter of whom are adamant that their code is not at fault for issues.
-Developers might argue that there's a bad or incomplete requirement, or the testing wasn't done correctly.
+But there are also tussles between testers and developers, the latter of whom are adamant that their code is not at fault when issues arise.
+Developers might argue that there's a bad or incomplete requirement, or that the testing wasn't done correctly.

 Conflict resolution is an art that requires confidence.
 Conflict raises anxiety, and it can breed animosity.
 Deflecting or avoiding conflict entirely is a goal worth attaining.